chef-boneyard/chef-repo/README.md

 Next, get `chef-validator.pem` and `encrypted_data_bag_secret` from a team member who has them, and place it in your `.chef` directory.

-Finally, you need to configure some environment variables so that knife.rb can retrieve the settings it needs without those settings being saved in our git repository.
+Now you need to configure some environment variables so that knife.rb can retrieve the settings it needs without those settings being saved in our git repository.

 * `WISTIA_CHEF_USERNAME` is the username of your account on Chef Server.
 * `WISTIA_RACKSPACE_USERNAME` is the name of the Distillery's rackspace account.